 What Most People Get Wrong About eTMF Auto Classification

 Auto classification in eTMF is often presented as a straightforward AI use case.
 Upload documents, let the model classify them, reduce manual filing.
 Simple.
-In reality, it is one of the most misunderstood parts of AI adoption in Clinical Operations, because small gaps quickly turn into downstream rework and inspection risk.
+In reality, it is one of the most misunderstood parts of AI adoption in Clinical Operations.
+Done poorly, small gaps quickly turn into downstream re-work and compliance risk.

-Based on what we’ve seen in live environments, here are a few things that are frequently underestimated.
+Based on what we’ve seen in live environments, here are a few things common pitfalls.

 Without that level of alignment, auto classification becomes a tagging exercise rather than a process improvement.